meltyourface/blank/posts/Court-of-Judgment/Cleansing-Ritual-for-Esoteric-Sessions/index.md

 ## The Ritual of the Veil of Stars

-Objective: To outline a comprehensive cleansing ritual, to be performed prior to initiating a session within the esoteric and occult domain of the Court of Judgment, encompassing:
+**Objective**: To outline a comprehensive cleansing ritual, to be performed prior to initiating a session within the esoteric and occult domain of the Court of Judgment, encompassing:

 1. Purification of the sacred space
 2. Purification of the spiritual practitioners
 3. Purification of the ritual tools and symbols

-Components:
+**Components**:

 1. Black salt
 2. White salt